swarbler/bestof/tech/pc-builds/cpu-and-gpu.md

 - **GPU:** RX 6800 XT
 - **power supply:** *at least 650W*

-{: .note }
-The 7600 / 7600X can be cooled with their stock coolers
+> The 7600 / 7600X can be cooled with their stock coolers

 {: .alternative }
 The RX 7700 XT underperforms in comparison to the RX 6800 XT.
 If you're able to find the RX 7700 XT for a lot cheaper than it could be worth it